 You might also like to try the world-class food at EXP.
 Expect here a fabulous dining experience and high-quality Australian cuisine.
 Driven by the changing seasons, the menu here is focused on nothing but immense flavour.
 EXP has been included in Delicious Top 100 Restaurants for 2017, 2018 & 2019 and most recently they ranked 28.
 Another great thing about visiting EXP is that it’s right in Pokolbin, meaning you can sit in the heart of the valley for your meal.
 Hand crafted furniture and classy interiors finish off the exquisite vibe.

 The Hunter Gateway is found in Rutherford – placed between the the historic town of Maitland NSW (10 minutes by car) and the vineyards (20 minutes by car) in the other direction.
-There’s no better location to spend a Hunter Valley Weekend Escape, especially with family.
+There’s no better location to spend your NSW Weekend Escape.
 Setting off from the hotel in the morning, you can quickly access the best wineries and inviting lunch spots from this cosy hotel in Rutherford.
 Meanwhile, opt for a local restaurant in Maitland or Rutherford for your evening meal and you’ll be pleasantly surprised with what’s on offer.
 With an outdoor pool on offer too, a stay here ticks all the boxes, especially for those travelling with kids.